6 Ways To Manage Moderate To Severe Childhood Asthma | MyAsthmaTeam

 3. Leukotriene Modifiers Help Control Asthma

-Leukotriene modifiers are drugs that block the action of leukotrienes — inflammatory molecules that are involved in causing asthma symptoms.
+Leukotriene modifiers are medications that block the action of leukotrienes — inflammatory molecules that are involved in causing asthma symptoms.
 These drugs, such as montelukast (Singulair), come in pill form and are taken every day for long-term asthma control.

 4. Biologics Are Prescribed in Severe Cases of Asthma